-2. The certificates we use aren’t included in the software.
+2. Useful certificates aren’t included in the software:

 Do you need a particular type of certificate for your business: gas safety, electrical, fire & security, or renewable energy certificates?
 Most field service businesses do, and we hear them complain when their current FSM solutions don’t offer the certificates they need.

 Even if the software does offer the right certificates, they sometimes lack key features—like customisation, digital signature capture, or checklists.
 If it’s not clear that these exist, the simple solution is to ask.

 Check out a demo, call a service rep, or look at online reviews before you commit.
 If you ask questions about the type of certificates that are included and make sure you can fill, sign, and send them digitally, then you know you’re on to a winner.

 If you use a type of certificate that’s not included in typical FSM solutions, or want bespoke forms to create and send yourself, check if your provider can do that, too.

 3. The mobile app doesn’t work well: